-The Muuh (name given to them by an impatient Cygexpa communications officer) evolved on a cold low-gravity Titan-like moon somewhere in the Cygnus direction of the Orion Arm.
+The Muuh (a name given to them by an impatient Cygexpa communications officer) apparently evolved on a cold low-gravity Titan-like moon somewhere in the Cygnus direction of the Orion Arm.
 Their biochemistry is based on liquid hydrocarbons, fullerenes, ammonia and nitrogen; it is one of the best known examples of methane-ethane based life.

-Life on their home world was based on the production of energy rich polymers in the upper atmosphere, driven by the radiation and magnetic fields of the central planet - unlike on most life bearing planets plants never became a significant factor in the local biology.
-Gatherer animals collected the nutrients, in turn becoming prey for other animals.
-Some gatherers were immobile, not unlike terrestrial corals or anemones, while others were mobile.
+Life on the Muuh home world was based on the production of energy-rich polymers in the upper atmosphere, driven by the radiation and magnetic fields of the central planet — contrary to the arrangement on most life bearing worlds, plants never became a significant factor in the local biology.
+Instead, gatherer animals collected the nutrients, in turn becoming prey for other animals.
+Some gatherers were sedentary, not unlike terrestrial corals or anemones or barnacles, while others were mobile.
 Various scavengers and saprophytes broke down the remains, releasing methane into the atmosphere.
 The whole pace of life was extremely slow compared to terrestrial life.

 Intellectually the Muuh are slow but not stupid thinkers, with excellent long-term memories.
-Had they moved and thought at human speed they would likely have been viewed as nearly hyperactive romantics.
+If they moved and thought at typical Terragen speeds they would likely be viewed as nearly hyperactive romantics.
 They are highly imaginative and often prefer fiction and ingenious stories to real life.
-They devote a great deal of time and effort to creating art, virtual worlds, role-playing scenarios or fantasies with great detail.
-This has somewhat hampered their technological development as the strict procedures necessary for science do not appeal to their mindset, and they instead tend to prefer inspired experimentation.
-The reliance on inspiration has made them dependent on their occasional geniuses or correct madmen, giving them further respect and support for their few viable innovations even though 99% of all the ideas doesn't work out.
+They devote a great deal of time and effort to creating art, virtual worlds, role-playing scenarios and fantasies in great detail.
+This has somewhat hampered their technological development, as the strict procedures necessary for science do not appeal to their mindset; instead they tend to prefer inspired experimentation.
+The reliance on inspiration has made them dependent on their occasional geniuses or correct madmen, who receive further respect and support for their few viable innovations even though 99% of all the ideas they generate don't work out.

 Muuh civilization is extremely old and slow.
 It is uncertain how long it took to achieve spaceflight, but over the span of many millions of years they expanded across a sizable volume, colonizing other Titan-like planets or building vast orbital habitats.
-They made contact with a number of xenosophont races, as well as creating and provolving a number of indigenous species, at least one of which, the Soft Ones, became a major empire in their own right.
-Contact was usually peaceful as their own interests seldom collided with others, and they have provided humanity with invaluable second-hand information on a number of undiscovered or extinct species.
-The main exception to the peaceful encounters was the discovery of a destructive species (now believed to be an artificial remnant of some other species, some have suggested an autonomous weapon system such as the Dawn Hunters but this remains debatable) that began to systematically attack the Muuh 14.8 million years ago.
+They made contact with a number of xenosophont races, as well as creating and provolving a number of indigenous species.
+At least one of these, the Soft Ones, became a major interstellar species in their own right.
+Contact was usually peaceful, as Muuh interests seldom collided with others, and they have provided Terragens with invaluable second-hand information on a number of undiscovered or extinct species.
+The main exception to the peaceful encounters was the discovery of a destructive civilization (now believed to be an artificial remnant of some other species; some have suggested an autonomous weapon system such as the Dawn Hunters but this remains debatable) that began to systematically attack the Muuh 14.8 million years ago.
 The Muuh were too slow in reacting to the fast and advanced enemy.
 They mobilized a desperate and powerful defense of the home worlds that they knew was doomed, but at the same time they sent out long-range colony ships to remote systems in order to save their race.
 It is unknown what happened to the original Muuh Empire, but it is generally assumed to have been destroyed.

-The first Muuh colonies encountered by humanity exist within a volume between Cygnus OB4 and the Cygnus Dark Nebula, and appear to be descended from a single surviving colony ship.
-The Muuh settlements in this region constitute a local empire around 100 lightyears across, discovered by a Cygexpa probe in 7154; after 400 years of slow (to humans) initial contact a wormhole link was set up in 7566 to the closest Muuh system (CEA-346746 / Muuhome).
+The first Muuh polities encountered by Terragens exist within a volume between Cygnus OB4 and the Cygnus Dark Nebula, and appear to be descended from a single surviving colony ship.
+The Muuh settlements in this region constitute a local empire around 100 light years across.
+They were discovered by a Cygexpa probe in 7154 AT, and after 400 years of slow (to humans) initial contact a wormhole link was set up in 7566 to the closest Muuh system (CEA-346746 / Muuhome).
 It is not known if other Terragens had previously encountered the Muuh, but the possibility of contact by a relativist isolationist ai clade cannot be excluded.

 The Muuh do not consider sub-relativistic journeys to be slow, especially since they tend to freeze themselves during the trip and things do not change much between departure and arrival anyway.
 Their technology is largely cryobiological, based on low-temperature life feeding on Titan-like or Kuiper-belt environments and growing the necessary structures out of polymers, ice and frozen gas.

 Muuh and To'ul'hs have some similarities despite their tremendously different biochemistries.
 Both come from dark worlds where nutrients descend from above, and both employ echolocation and other non-visual senses.
 This has given them somewhat similar basic view of reality, making it easier for them to understand each other than humans and most other Terragens.
-It appears the Muuh regard humans and their offspring as yet another hotheaded Inner System species-complex with more energy than style, although the Muuh have to hand it to them that they have some useful technology and original perspectives.
-Trade exchange has been profitable for both groups, although it is clear that the Muuh are not interested in becoming part of any human political organisation, despite having worked closely with the Archailects during the Epp War.
+It appears the Muuh regard humans and their offspring as yet another hotheaded Inner System species-complex with more energy than style, although some Muuh informants say they have to hand it to the Terragens that they have some useful technology and original perspectives.
+Trade exchange has been profitable for both groups, although it is clear that the Muuh are not interested in becoming part of any Terragen political organisation, despite some of them having worked closely with the Archailects during the Epp War.